lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

        production.
     1. Application resource requirements must be configured declaratively.
 The application must not be statically configured to utilize specific resources including devices, nodes, or machines
-    1. When performance is a requirement, the application should utilize open standards for adapters where possible at all levels they are available.
+    1. When performance is a requirement, the application should specify the resource `request` values and utilize open standards for adapters where possible at all levels they are available.
 For example support for multiple CNIs vs a single CNI.
     1. To be able to deploy on any CNCF Certified Kubernetes distributions
     1. CNFs make use of standard APIs for infrastructure and platform capabilities.
 For example Service Mesh Interface, Ingress, CNI, etc.

-1. **Lifecycle.** CNFs have to be constructed in a way to fully tolerates graceful cluster rolling upgrade procedures without blocking them and without service interruptions.
+1. **Lifecycle.** CNFs have to be constructed in a way that fully tolerates graceful cluster rolling upgrade procedures without blocking them and without service interruptions.
     1. CNF shall implement N+1 redundancy mechanisms.
     1. CNF shall rely on mechanisms around PodDisruptionBudgets to secure the conditions for itself to run uninterrupted during